-It’s safe to assume that because they affect you differently, THC and CBD work differently in the brain.
+It’s safe to assume that because they affect you differently, THC vs. CBD work differently in the brain.
 Tetrahydrocannabinol, or THC, is the main psychoactive compound in cannabis.
 The THC content in cannabis has increased drastically over the years — in the ’70s, the supposed “golden age” for drug use, THC content was estimated around 3-5% in cannabis.
 Now, it’s normal to see percentages of around 20% and even 30% on dispensary shelves.

 This means the cannabis being consumed now is more potent than it once was, so knowing how these compounds affect us is increasingly important.